 This course covers the classification systems employed to organize medical information for future retrieval.
 The ICD-9-CM classification system is emphasized including its use for prospective payment systems.
 Course work focuses on acquiring skills in coding disease and procedures and abstracting medical data.
+This course is a combination of classroom and on-line instruction.
+This course includes extensive use of computers and coding software.
 (Prerequisite or corequisite: MDTR 1010) F